qilimanjaro-tech/qililab/doc/library/Documentation/Runcards/i_controllers.rst

 Each instrument must be connected to an instrument controller that serves as the *drivers* of said instrument.
 So, an instrument controller, serves as a mediatior between our desire instrucctions and the actual actions of an instrument.

 An instrument controller can contain one or multiple instruments.
-The option `subcategory: ` is utilized to determinate wether is a `single_instrumet` or a `multiple_instruments`.
+The option ``subcategory:`` is utilized to determinate wether is a ``single_instrumet`` or a ``multiple_instruments``.
-For a multiple instument, each instument is assigned in the section `modules: `
+For a multiple instument, each instument is assigned in the section ``modules:``

-As in the instrument section, every type of instrument controller has its own specs to determine.
+As in the :doc:`instrument<instruments>` section, every type of instrument controller has its own specs to determine.
 Below there are **some examples** of the different instrument controllers implemented in qililab.

 Rohde Schwarz